In loving memory of our founder Jan Sullivan, 1921-2016

-In 1969 Jan and her husband Bud purchased a 19th century farm east of Valparaiso in Jackson Township.
+In 1969 Jan and her husband Bud purchased this 19th century farm east of Valparaiso in Jackson Township.
 Cattle filled the pastures and were herded into the lower barn.
-Jan began hosting informal art workshops, classes for children, and plein air painting in the woods and fields of the farm—which was aptly nicknamed “Happy Jan’s Farm.”
+Jan began hosting workshops, classes, and plein air painting in the woods and fields of the farm—aptly nicknamed “Happy Jan’s Farm.”

 Jan visited The Clearing Folk School in Door County, Wisconsin, where artists stayed and painted in rustic cabins and studios designed by architect Jens Jensen.
 Jan saw herself and her artist friends as the nucleus of a group that could establish something similar in Northwest Indiana.

-In 1984 the Art Barn School of Art, Inc. became a not-for-profit organization, dedicated to fostering a love of art in a unique, rural environment.
+In 1984 the Art Barn School of Art, Inc. became a not-for-profit dedicated to fostering a love of art in its unique environment.
 At this time the basement was enclosed and the bathrooms and kitchen of the barn were renovated.
 Drywall and ceiling were added to the main classroom and the famous blue worktables were built.

 During the winter Jan traveled abroad to paint in countries including Mexico, Spain, Ireland, Italy, and Greece.
 In her mid 80’s Jan bought a house in Mexico and spent winters there painting, swimming, and living with her customary joie de vivre.

-Drawn to Jan’s magnetic personality through the years, countless dedicated people helped develop opportunities for beginners, encouraged and mentored those coming back to art, and helped raise funds.
+Drawn to Jan’s magnetic personality, countless dedicated people helped develop opportunities for beginners, encouraged and mentored those coming back to art, and helped raise funds.

-Thousands of visitors have enjoyed artists on display in the gallery and gift shop.
 1996 saw the Art Barn’s first Juried Exhibition, a spring tradition that continues today.
-Last year over $5000 was awarded in cash and prizes at the gala opening.
+Each year over $3000 is awarded in cash and prizes at the gala opening.

-The Art Barn Received a Rose Award for Cultural Attraction of the Year in 2003.
-Popular for over a decade, the Sunflower Festival was a chance to invite the community to enjoy and paint acres of gorgeous sunflowers.
+Nominated for a Rose Award for Cultural Attraction of the Year in 2003, the popular Sunflower Festival was a chance to invite the community to enjoy food, art, music, and acres of gorgeous sunflowers.

 In that colorful tradition, 2017 marked the first annual Art Blitz, a multi media, hands-on invitation for the public to explore and observe art in the making.
-Art Blitz is an entertaining, cooperative chance for visitors of all ages to discover what art means to them, and what the Art Barn and other local studios and galleries have to offer.
+Art Blitz is an entertaining, cooperative chance for visitors of all ages to discover what art means to them–and what the Art Barn and other local artists and artisans have to offer.

-The Art Barn School of Art—-Jan Sullivan’s vision—-continues to be a place of inspiration for the creative soul and support for the artist within.
+The Art Barn School of Art—Jan Sullivan’s vision—continues to be a place of inspiration for the creative soul and support for the artist within.
 We’re still making history.
-Come and visit us and see for yourself.
-Explore what art means to you.
-“Do it!”
+Come visit us and see for yourself.
+Explore, create, relax.
+Find out what art means to you.